Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Conclusion

 \section{Conclusion}

-In this paper we apply online play with an offline trained policy approximation and verify that our approach allows the system to adapt to changes in the underlying demand conditions on a real taxicab pickup dataset.
-Our future work includes, but it is not limited to, the consideration of finite flow in streets that affects travel time, and the prediction of future demand distributions to proactively switch representative policy approximations.
-For this, event predictions and time series forecasting can be considered.
-Such an approach will have a greater impact on real-world urban traffic routing, which is affected by large events, road construction, etc.
+In this paper, we apply online play in combination with offline policy approximations and verify that our approach allows the system to adapt to changes in the underlying demand conditions.
+Our future work includes, but is not limited to, considerations of travel time between intersections, time allocations for servicing vehicles, and predicting future demand to switch policy approximations proactively.